hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 ## Building a mould

 The mould prevents the epoxy from escaping while it sets in the slab.
-To build the mould we used a [single piece of Melamine][melamine] which we bought from Bunnings.
+To build the mould we used a [single piece of melamine][melamine] which we bought from Bunnings.
 Bunnings provides a free cutting service, so it was cut mostly to shape at the store, which meant that it fit in my car and we had less cutting to do.

 {% include image.html url="/assets/img/mould.jpg" description="Bruno, next to the mould" %}